 The University shall actively pursue reimbursement of costs resulting from the A/E's errors, omissions, or breaches of the applicable standard of care.
 Upon determination that there may be A/E financial responsibility involved, the A/E shall be contacted by the University.
 The A/E shall be advised of the design deficiency, informed that it is the University's opinion that the A/E may be financially responsible, and requested to provide a technical solution to the problem, including Cost Estimate.
 Upon notification of potential liability, the A/E should coordinate with the University to determine required technical support and timing to minimize delay costs.
 Pending final decision by the University, the A/E will be invited to attend all price negotiations with the Contractor for the corrective Work.
 The A/E shall participate as a non-voting technical advisor to the University's negotiator.
-If the A/E refuses to cooperate in the negotiations or disputes its responsibility, the A/E.
+If the A/E refuses to cooperate in the negotiations or disputes its responsibility, the University shall have the right to proceed with the remedial construction or Change Order negotiations without the A/E.